In our support center, we are facing various questions and we try to answer all briefly, but some questions need deeper explanations.

 After the rebalance was finished ( all orders were fully filled ), users see a notifier saying: ‘Target structure: 100%’, marked with green colour.

 As I already mentioned, the users’ structure was finished 4 hours after they put the orders.
 That is the reason why they got fewer stablecoins than were shown on the dashboard immediately after confirming the rebalancing.
-The user could have selected the FAST trading algorithm, and orders would have been executed much faster than through the SLOW trading algorithm.
+The user could have selected the FAST trading algorithm, and orders would have been executed much faster than through the slower trading algorithm.
 Based on the market momentum, the user would have had a higher value in the end.

 All that information regarding trading is visible under ‘Report’ in your Strategy.
 You can see the rebalance date, time to rebalance, how much the rebalance weight was, and which algorithm was chosen.